samsquire/ideas2/README.md

 # 77. Devops Data Flow Model and Execution

-Model dataflow between infrastructure provisioning tools such as Terraform, Ansible, Packer and execute the resulting graph in parallel.
+Model dataflow between infrastructure provisioning tools such as Terraform, Ansible, Packer, Kubernetes and execute the resulting graph in parallel.

 See devops-pipeline https://github.com/samsquire/devops-pipeline